tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

 6. Add the old shoot $sequences as layers to your new $sequences. i.e. "addlayer "shootpose1""

+NOTE: You will also need to do this process for pumping/cycling $sequences on weapons that have them.
+Do the above steps for your cycle $sequence and make sure you call "ACT_VM_RELOAD_INSERT_PULL" in your new $sequence.

 7. Add the "snap" command to your shoot $sequences.
 If the weapon jerks awkwardly after shooting, add "snap" to the idle $sequence as well.

 8. Go to all the $animations referenced in the idle $sequence and add: